Most collapses don’t announce themselves. They keep their appointments.

 “I told him no,” Shawn said.
 “Clear.”

-“You said no,” Bates agreed.
+“You said no,” Bates said.
 “He heard timing.”
+Bates leaned back in the chair, hand on the desk edge.

 “He moved past it.
 By the time the words left my mouth.”

-“You didn’t leave Baltimore for nothing,” Bates said.
+“You didn’t leave Baltimore for no reason,” Bates said.
 “Eighteen months.
 That’s all you gave it.”

 He looked at the desk.
-At the folder he hadn’t touched.
+At the folder untouched.
+“Maya wanted air,” he said.

 “And you followed.”